m-ritika/Pragyan/README.md

 The RS Image and it's segmentation on the left are from an earlier date and the images on the right are from a later date.

-This allows us to view the changes periodically.
+This allows us to periodically view the scene changes that have occured.

 To test sample images with our pre-trained model, download the Input images directory, and modify